🎨 Webdesign SCSS

 - Typography – included the fonts and their variables as well as the separation behavior (typography.scss)

-- Print – this can be enabled in style.scss and then edited (print.scss)
+- Print – can be edited (print.scss)

 Viewports briefly explained: